jack-bradshaw/monorepo/README.md

 This codebase is structured as a single monolithic repository.
 It contains:

-- All code written by [Jack Bradshaw](https://jackbradshaw.io) from 2022 onwards.
+- All public code written by [Jack Bradshaw](https://jackbradshaw.io) from 2022 onwards.
 - Various third party artifacts (isolated to [third_party](third_party)).

 View the README files distributed throughout the repository for package-specific documentation.